 - Easy to clean and maintain

 - Great option for a shower/tub combination

 Enameled Cast Iron

-A very durable and heavy tub material is enameled cast iron.
-This type of tub is made of molded iron coated with enamel.
-A cast-iron tub is a higher-end option, and it is an investment that will really last.
-The only real disadvantage (and a serious one) is the weight.
-A cast-iron tub can be quite difficult to install because it is so heavy and may require structural reinforcement for the floor
+A classic bathtub material, enameled cast iron is very durable—and very heavy.
+The tub is made of molded iron coated with porcelain enamel.
+A cast-iron tub is a higher-end option, but it is an investment that will really last.
+The only significant disadvantage (and a serious one) is the weight.
+A cast-iron tub can be quite difficult to install because it is so heavy and may require structural reinforcement of the floor.

 - Very durable